-< What is the safest and for the subject least distressing method to collect blood from conscious rabbits? >
+< How do you collect blood from conscious rabbits? >

 We place a catheter in the auricular artery whenever we have a study where multiple blood samples are required.
 As long as the restraining person is good and the individual placing the catheter is accurate, it is not really stressful for the rabbit.
 We burrito our rabbits in a lab coat.
 We then have the restrainer-usually me-hold the rabbit very securely and also cover the rabbit's eyes; this tends to have a relaxing effect.
 If the person placing the catheter is skillful, it takes only one prick and the rabbit usually does not even bat an eye.